githubtraining/managing-merge-conflicts/responses/01_success.md

 To resolve a conflict, GitHub performs what is known as a *reverse merge*.
 This means that the changes from the `master` branch were  merged into your `update-config` branch.

-With a reverse merge, only the `update-config` branch is updated:.
+With a reverse merge, only the `update-config` branch is updated.
 This allows you to test the resolved code on your branch before you merge it into `master`.
 The `master` branch should be treated as production ready, bug-free code.

 ## Step 2: Merge the first resolved pull request